shapeblue/hackerbook/cloudstack/hack/spec.md

 ### Pluggable CoffeeMaker

 Implement a framework that allows plugin creation based on a `CoffeeMaker` interface that implements a `brew()` method.
-Implement two plugins with at least one as a separate maven project.
+Implement two plugins, an inbuilt default coffeemaker that performs no-operation (maybe just log) and a separate maven project based lazy coffeemaker that randomly sleeps in `brew()`.

-### IPC and RPC
+### Message Passing: IPC and RPC

 On creation of any new CloudStack account, a fresh default coffee must be created and on removal of an account all coffees of that account must be purged.
-On coffee creation and removal, events must be emitted.
+On coffee creation and removal, publish event on the message bus.
+On coffee discarded by GC thread, send an alert.

-TODO: use of message bus

-RPC: KVM plugin?
+Create a `CoffeeMachine` plugin that brews coffee via a random agent such as the CPVM/SSVM agent or the KVM agent.

-### Coffee Usage
+### Coffee Usage Records

-- Introduce a new coffee usage record type
-- Create usage records for coffee per account, introduce a new helper table
-- The usage record should have the coffee quantity per account aggregate by offering with start/end datetime
+Introduce a new coffee usage record type and implement usage parser for the coffee resource that generates usage records aggregated per account by the number of coffees ordered.

 ### UI

 The feature should be implemented as a UI plugin which shows up as a new `coffee` tab in the UI.
-In the tab, users should see a table of coffee orders with name, offering, size and state.
-On clicking a coffee, it should show a details tab.
+In the tab, users should see a table of coffee orders with name, offering, size, state and account.
+On clicking a coffee, it should show a details tab that lists the attributes of the coffee.
 The UI should provide appropriate buttons to create, update and remove coffee.

 ### Testing